Free Consultation!

 Solar system costs vary as they come in all sorts of sizes, each suited to different energy needs.
 The size, measured in kilowatts (kW), not only impacts how much you'll pay for installation but also how much electricity you'll get out of it.

-Here's a quick rundown of what you might expect to spend and save, depending on the system size.
-Please note that these prices don't include a battery – adding one would bump up the cost a bit.
-If you're curious about batteries, definitely check out our guide on solar panel batteries for the full scoop.
+Here's a quick breakdown of what you might expect to spend and save, depending on the size of your solar panel system.
+Keep in mind, these prices don't include the cost of a battery—adding one will increase the overall expense slightly.
+If you're considering a battery, be sure to check out our guide on solar panel batteries for all the details.

 Got a small space?